 Midge / EmergersRed and Black Midge

 A classic two-tone midge pattern that combines a slim red body with a contrasting black thorax to imitate natural midge pupae.
-Deadly in tailwaters and spring creeks, this pattern is a go-to for picky trout in cold, clear water.
+Effective in tailwaters and spring creeks, this pattern is a go-to for picky trout in cold, clear water.

 Year Round